 Pacemaker danger - Magnetic and electromagnetic fields in the vicinity of current carrying carrying conductors and permanent magnet motors can result result in a serious health hazard to area surrounding a permanent magnet motor. with cardiac pacemakers, metal implants, and hearing aids.
-To avoid risk, stay way from

-WARNING Before performing any motor maintenance procedure, be sure that the equipment connected the motor shaft cannot cause shaft rotation.
+To avoid risk, stay way from the motor parts can cause injury or motor damage. the motor shaft cannot cause shaft rotation.
 If the load can cause shaft rotation, disconnect the load from the motor shaft before maintenance is performed.
 Unexpected mechanical rotation of